Identity Key in SSH

 In OpenSSH, new identity keys can be created using the ssh-keygen tool.
 The tool generates both a private key and a public key.
 The public key can then be installed as an authorized key on a server using the ssh-copy-id.
 Generally each SSH implementation comes with its own tools for generating and installing keys.

-While technically similar keys as host keys, identity keys are used for authenticating users, whereas host keys are used for authenticating computers.
+While technically similar keys to host keys, identity keys are used for authenticating users, whereas host keys are used for authenticating computers.

 Where Are Identity Keys Located

 The default location for identity keys on Unix/Linux systems is the